ironpeakservices/ironpeak.be/content/blog/message-away.md

 Group messages, voice calls and video calls are all routed through the Signal protocol.
 A 3th party security audit is not available for WhatsApp.
 WhatsApp does not have client nor server source code available.
+WhatsApp sends unencrypted metadata to its servers which contains who you message with, how often, your location and other things.

 #### 4. Privacy first